Johann-S/bs-stepper/README.md

 For more examples check out [this file](https://github.com/Johann-S/bs-stepper/blob/master/tests/index.html).

-This library is UMD ready so you can use it everywhere.
+This library is UMD-ready so you can use it everywhere.

 ## Methods

 ### constructor

-Create an instance of `Stepper`, accept two parameters.
+Create an instance of `Stepper`, accepts two parameters.

 #### Parameters